magentabusiness/magentabusiness.github.io/docs/trendz/view-settings.md

 ## Query Params

-Let’s say we have 2 buildings and 2 sensors registered in ThingsBoard with the following relationships:
+Let’s say we have 2 buildings and 2 sensors registered in IoT Hub with the following relationships:

 - **Building A** contains **Sensor_1**
 - **Building B** has no sensors